Prudence59/hello-world-/README.md

 # hello-world-
-my first repository on GiyHub
+my first repository on GitHub
+I am funny and interactive.
+I love to mingle and have good conversation with stangers.
+I love learning new things.
+ I love 🍔too